The Garden Grazer

 Notes

-*Dissolving the spices: I find ground turmeric doesn't dissolve very easily, so some may settle at the bottom of your pan and mug.
-I like to give my mug a gentle swirl before drinking to help it along.
+*Dissolving the spices: Ground turmeric doesn't fully dissolve in milk, so some may settle at the bottom of your pan and mug.
+Be sure to whisk often as it heats on the stove.
+I also like to give my mug a gentle swirl before drinking to help it along.
 (Be aware turmeric can stain, so pour and use cautiously.)

 Milk: I use plain & unsweetened.
 If using sweetened or flavored milk, you can adjust the vanilla & maple syrup as desired.